 Laura Garner, executive assistant, joined the staff of the Secretariat of Child and Youth Protection on January 3, 2011.
 Previously, Ms. Garner served as a Staff Assistant in the Office of the General Counsel with the USCCB since 2008.
 Ms. Garner holds a BA in Psychology from Loyola College and an MA in Art Therapy from George Washington University.
 Before joining the USCCB, she worked at home as a medical transcriptionist while raising four children.
 Other employment includes bank teller, paraprofessional, computer educator, and receptionist.

-Drew Dillingham, staff assistant, has served the Conference since July 2013.
+Drew Dillingham, office specialist, has served the Conference since July 2013.
 Drew completed a Diploma in Safeguarding of Minors at the Pontifical Gregorian University in Rome in 2017.
 Drew also holds a B.A. in Political Science and a Master's of Public Policy from Stony Brook University, NY, as well as a certificate in Catholic Theology from St. Joseph's College in Maine.

 By accepting this message, you will be leaving the website of the